 The most recent to go yard three times on Opening Day was Detroit’s Dimitri Young, who tamed Comerica Park with three home runs on April 4, 2005.
 Two of Young’s taters came off of Kansas City starter Jose Lima, while he victimized reliever Mike MacDougal with two outs in the bottom of the eighth for his third round-tripper.

 Last season, San Francisco Giants ace Madison Bumgarner wrote his name into the record book when he hit not one, but two home runs to open the season in Arizona.
 Even though the game was on Sunday, it still counts as Opening Day, making Bumgarner the first pitcher ever to go deep twice on the first day of the season.
 Bumgarner now has three home runs on Opening Day, breaking a tie with Hall of Famer Don Drysdale for the most by a pitcher, according to Elias Sports Bureau.
 Bumgarner, now in his ninth season, is no slouch at the plate as he’s now slugged 16 home runs in his career.

 Those in attendance at Progressive Field on April 5, 2012, got to see plenty of baseball action.
 The Cleveland Indians and Toronto Blue Jays battled for 16 innings, the longest Opening Day game in MLB history.
 Although the home team lost, 7-4, those that stuck around for the entire game basically got a two-for-one deal with their ticket.

 Saving Their Best For Last

 In 1901, the Detroit Tigers, playing their first-ever game, trailed the Milwaukee Brewers 13-4 headed into the bottom of the ninth.
 The home team mounted a monumental rally, tallying 10 runs to beat the Brewers, 14-13.
-More than 110 years later it remains the greatest Opening Day rally in major league history.
+Nearly 120 years later, it remains the greatest Opening Day rally in major league history.